&

 (b) a NSW Australian resident; and

-The ‘proof of Aboriginality’ criteria involves 3 elements, that the applicant:
+The ‘proof of Aboriginality’ criteria requires that the applicant:

 3. HOW TO APPLY